-Probiotics vs Prebiotics for Dogs
+Probiotics vs. Prebiotics for Dogs

-Prebiotics for dogs are much less known, and the similarity of the term (the one letter difference) doesn't help the matter either.
-Here’s the difference in short.
+Prebiotics for dogs are much less known, and the term's similarity (the one-letter difference) doesn't help.

 - Prebiotics – fiber (carbohydrate) that feeds the good bacteria in the gut.

 Essentially, probiotics introduce good bacteria into the dog's gut, and prebiotics act as a fertilizer for the good bacteria that are already there.

 Because of what they are (fiber) and how easy it is to include them in the diet, prebiotics have been used in pet foods for decades, intentionally or not.

-A brief on Probiotics
+A Brief on Probiotics

 With this out of the way, we can now examine prebiotics for dogs and how they can benefit your dog.

 ALSO READ: 7 Vet Recommended Supplements for Dogs

-Prebiotics for Dogs
+The Best Prebiotics for Dogs

 6 Things You Must Know